bash7325/hank-hill-ipsum/README.md

 # tnh-ipsum
-An ipsum generator featuring quotes from Thich Nhat Hanh.
+An ipsum generator featuring quotes from Hank Rutherford Hill.